 If you’re looking for a Chapel Dulcinea wedding photographer, you’re in the right place.
-I’ve been capturing weddings and elopements at this stunning free chapel located on the campus of the Wizard Academy for years.
+I’ve been capturing weddings and elopements at this stunning (mostly) free chapel located on the campus of the Wizard Academy for years.
 I’m also one of their few preferred wedding photographers.
 Please scroll down to see some of my favorite photos from these beautiful and intimate weddings and elopements.

 Chapel Dulcinea wedding photography is $450 plus tax for the 90-minute session.